 Freshman Eric Facundo said in an interview, “Honestly, the catalyst has really been politics.”
 He went on to explain that previous administrations, including the Obama administration, have deported immigrants, but their objections focused on the current administration’s methods.
 He cited there are “safe zones” for immigrants such as schools, but under the Trump administration, this is “something that we see slowly going away.”

-Facundo explained that they wanted clubs from Notre Dame to help, but none were willing to do so, speculating that this comes from a fear of backlash.
+Facundo explained that they wanted clubs from Notre Dame to help, but none that were contacted were willing to do so.
 Because the demonstration was not sponsored by a club, the group was unable to put up posters and instead engaged in outreach through social media.

-Prior to the event, freshman Militza Algredo-Huerta noted that the protest was happening at the same time as a St. Patrick’s Day social event but thought they could still get “a lot of people” because it was a topic that people “really care about.”
+Prior to the event, freshman Militza Algredo-Huerta noted that the protest was happening at the same time as a St. Patrick’s Day social event, but thought they could still draw a crowd because it was a topic that people cared about.

 Around 50 people were in attendance.

 Scheduled speakers included Fr.
-Joseph Copora, Romero, Sonia Lumley, Tiffany Gervacio, Luis Fraga and Facundo, with Bennett Witherell serving as the MC throughout.
+Joseph Corpora, Romero, Sonia Lumley, Tiffany Gervacio, Luis Fraga and Facundo, with Bennett Witherell serving as the emcee throughout.

 Corpora, a Holy Cross priest and associate director of the Transformational Leaders Program, opened the event with prayer, saying, “Merciful God, we pray to you for all the men, women and children who have died after leaving their homelands in search of a better life.
 Though many of their graves bear no name, to you each one is known, loved and cherished.”